a19836/bloxtor/INSTALL.md

 	In linux, to enable the mod_rewrite in apache, try to execute this command:
 		`sudo a2enmod rewrite`

+	Note that you must have your apache (or web server) configured to read the htaccess settings, having the following options in your vhost:
+		Options FollowSymLinks
+		AllowOverride All

 	(optional) For security and performance reasons, we recommend you to update your php.ini files with:

 	`short_open_tag = On`